Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 At this point we don't want to create any artifacts, just establishing the necessary context.
 You can also complement the context by adding references to files with @, dragging and dropping images (mockups, diagrams, Figma designs) or expanding the shared project context with #.

-Something I also do that works wonderfully is giving the model a cue to ask any questions after reviewing the codebase.
+Something I also usually do and works wonderfully is giving the model a cue to ask any questions after reviewing the codebase.

-Key: how to be sure you can move to the next phase?
+Key: how to be sure you can advance to the next phase?
 Ask yourself: if Claude were a colleague, would they have the necessary information to start working?

-Once the agent has the necessary context, it's time to indicate what you want to achieve.
+Once the agent has the necessary context, it is time to indicate what you want to achieve.

 You have two options: propose the implementation yourself, even superficially, or let Claude choose how to act.